SNU-HPCS/NeuroSync/README.md

 Check the generated log file in the runspace to check the simulation results.
 Also, the err file reports the error during the simulation.

+## TBD

+The support for the hierarchical routing for the chip-to-chip communication will also be released soon to alleviate the chip to chip bandwidth.

 ## Publications

 ### Original Publication